Dr Tehmina Goskar FMA

 Tom has led a number of interesting discoveries, from prehistoric rock art at Stonehenge and Bodmin Moor, to stone representations of early medieval saints.
 His recent projects reflect his passion for making information about the past more accessible, creating ‘virtual dive trails’ of protected shipwreck sites with the Cornwall and Isles of Scilly Maritime Archaeology Society (CISMAS) commissioned by Historic England.
 He is on sabbatical until April 2019, researching 3D capture of smaller museum objects, funded by a Developing Your Creative Practice grant from Arts Council England.

-He is a trustee of the Morrab Library in Penzance.
 In his spare time he plays mandolin and researches Cornish customs and traditions.

 Designer & Programmer